nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --network.v2.gossipinterval int                     Interval (in milliseconds) that specifies how often the node should gossip its new hashes to other nodes. (default 5000)
       --pki.maxupdatefailhours int                        Maximum number of hours that a denylist update can fail (default 4) --pki.softfail                                      Do not reject certificates if their revocation status cannot be established when softfail is true (default true)
-      --policy.address string                             The address of a remote policy server.
-Mutual exclusive with policy.directory.
       --policy.directory string                           Directory to read policy files from.
-Policy files are JSON files that contain a scope to PresentationDefinition mapping.
-Mutual exclusive with policy.address. (default "./config/policy")
+Policy files are JSON files that contain a scope to PresentationDefinition mapping. (default "./config/policy")
       --storage.bbolt.backup.directory string             Target directory for BBolt database backups.
       --storage.bbolt.backup.interval duration            Interval, formatted as Golang duration (e.g. 10m, 1h) at which BBolt database backups will be performed.
       --storage.redis.address string                      Redis database server address.
 This can be a simple 'host:port' or a Redis connection URL with scheme, auth and other options.